sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 ```
   redundancyLevel: 2
 ```
 The rest of the edits to the `aggregatorSpec` and the `leafSpec` are custom depending on how many aggregators and leafs you want and how many resources you want allocated to them.
+Save all yaml files to an accessible directory.

 ### Create the Kubernetes Objects